Ollgate History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient roots of the Ollgate family name are in the Anglo-Saxon culture.
-The name Ollgate comes from when the family lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+The name Ollgate comes from when the family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Ollgate family